testforpyide/progit/zh/04-git-server/01-chapter4.markdown

 	@engineers      = sitaram dilbert wally alice
 	@staff          = @admins @engineers @interns

-You can control permissions at the "ref" level.
+你可以基于“ref”来控制权限。You can control permissions at the "ref" level.
 In the following example, interns can only push the "int" branch.
 Engineers can push any branch whose name starts with "eng-", and tags that start with "rc" followed by a digit.
 And the admins can do anything (including rewind) to any ref.

 	repo @oss_repos
 	    RW  int$                = @interns